EmdadHaque/my_resume/projects/deploy_app_to_azure_vms.md

-## Automate the deployment of applications to Azure Windows Virtual Machines
+## Deploy applications to Azure Windows Virtual Machines via automation
 _Date: 10 Oct 2024_

 **Aim**: To install applications on Windows VMs in Azure via scripts in the absence of any configuration management tools.